DavidTPate/pendragon/README.md

 passion (rather than the Modest trait) to help him through the event.

 A dishonorable character suffers considerably in Arthurian society.
-He loses the trust of those about him, and in committing dishonorable acts probably incurs various punishments — monetary ﬁnes, banishment, forfeiture, blood feud, etc. These social troubles are further reflected by rules concerning this passion.
+He loses the trust of those about him, and in committing dishonorable acts probably incurs various punishments — monetary fines, banishment, forfeiture, blood feud, etc. These social troubles are further reflected by rules concerning this passion.

-Whenever a character's Honor is reduced to 4 or lower, he has proved himself unﬁt to bear the title of knight and serve a lord.
+Whenever a character's Honor is reduced to 4 or lower, he has proved himself unfit to bear the title of knight and serve a lord.
 His lord must either outlaw him or degrade him (i.e., strip him of knighthood).
 To fail to do so places the lord's own status in jeopardy because he would be failing to uphold his own governance.
 Honor may eventually be regained at this grim point in a character's career.